matheus-neves/Laravel-MultiAlerts/README.md

 ## Installation

-To get the latest version of Laravel Multialerts, simply require the project using Composer.
+To get the latest version of Laravel-MultiAlerts, simply require the project using Composer.

 ``` bash
 $ composer require gsmeira/laravel-multialerts